Research & Policy Briefs

 - Targeted programs and interventions have the potential to change patterns in specific schools and launch students and the state on the pathway toward greater AP success.

-During the spring and summer of 2012, the Tennessee Department of Education trained about 200 Common Core Coaches who then went on to facilitate summer trainings for thousands of the state’s third through eighth grade math teachers.
+During the spring and summer of 2012, the Tennessee Department of Education trained about 200 Core Coaches who then went on to facilitate summer trainings for thousands of the state’s third through eighth grade math teachers.
 The following summer, the training sessions reached nearly 30,000 teachers across the state, covering math, English language arts, and literacy in science, social studies, and career and technical education.

-The Tennessee Core Coach training model was designed to develop a network of teachers with a deep content and pedagogical knowledge of the Common Core State Standards who could pass the knowledge on to their peers during formal training sessions and informal interactions throughout the year.
+The Tennessee Core Coach training model was designed to develop a network of teachers with a deep content and pedagogical knowledge of the Tennessee Academic Standards who could pass the knowledge on to their peers during formal training sessions and informal interactions throughout the year.
 Coaches were Tennessee teachers selected via a competitive application and interview process.
 Coaches received eight days of intensive grade-level training provided by the Institute for Learning at the University of Pittsburgh, engaging with the material first as learners and then as teacher trainers.
 Coaches then delivered training to participants at three-day, grade-level workshops held throughout the summer.

 This memo provides the first analysis of the effectiveness of the TNCore training on teacher practice and student achievement.
 The findings suggest that attendance at the summer training sessions made a significant difference to student achievement and teacher effectiveness, as measured by both observer ratings and value-added scores based on statewide TCAP math tests.
 These results remain consistent even as we apply evaluative approaches that use multiple years of teacher data and control for prior scores and school effects, suggesting that these results are not biased by participant selection.